ProbablyFaiz/MarkTeX/MarkTeX/test/Parsing/inputs/code_tags.md

 The following is a simple command: {{SimpleCommand}}
-The following is a block command: {%BlockCommand%}Contents of block command{%End%}
+The following is a block command:
+{%BlockCommand%}
+Contents of block command
+{%end%}